splunk/public-o11y-docs/gdi/get-data-in/application/php/instrumentation/instrument-php-application.rst

    php signalfx-setup.php --update-config --signalfx.endpoint_url=http://172.17.0.1:9080/v1/trace

-This is useful for options which can be the same for all PHP services running in the system, like the endpoint.
+This is useful for options common to all PHP services running in the system, like endpoints.

 .. _kubernetes_php: